 By Amir Roshan

-As the sit-in and protests for the release of Awami Workers Party (AWP) leaders Baba Jan, Aleem Ahmed, Iftikhar Karbalai, and 11 other imprisoned comrades continue, more people pour into Aliabad to join the main dharna and express solidarity with the families and friends of the prisoners.
+As sit-in and protest rallies for the release of Awami Workers Party (AWP) leaders Baba Jan, Aleemullah Balkhan, Iftikhar Karbalai, and 11 other imprisoned youth continue, more people pour into Aliabad to join the main dharna and express solidarity with the families and friends of the prisoners.

 Similarly, a chehlum procession joined the sit-in participants at Aliabad showing an unprecedented gesture of unity and chanted slogans for the release of Baba Jan and his friends.

-Meanwhile, a protest was held at Lahore that was joined by the Nazneen, sister of Baba Jan, musician Niaz Hunzai, students from GB and leaders of Haqooq-Khalq Movement, AWP and civil society activists.
+Meanwhile, a protest was held in Lahore that was joined by the Nazneen, sister of Baba Jan, musician Niaz Hunzai, students from GB and leaders of Haqooq-Khalq Movement, AWP and civil society activists.

-On Friday, Balawaristan National Front (BNF) chairman Nawaz Khan Naji, PTI candidate from Ghizer 1 Zaffar Muhammad, independent candidate Shakeel Ahmad, a PPP candidate Syed Jalaluddin, and other political activists participated in a protest at Chatorkhand, demanding the release of Baba Jan and other political prisoners.
+On Friday, Balawaristan National Front (BNF) chairman Nawaz Khan Naji, PTI candidate from Ghizer-1, Zaffar Muhammad Shadimkhel, independent candidate Shakeel Ahmad, a PPP candidate Syed Jalaluddin, and other political activists participated in a protest at Chatorkhand, demanding the release of Baba Jan and other political prisoners.

-Addressing the protesters, Mr Naji reiterated his party’s support to the prisoners’ families, saying he had always raised voice in support of people of other regions.
+Addressing the protesters, Mr Naji reiterated his party’s support for the prisoners’ families, saying he had always raised his voice in support of people of other regions.

 “Today you must feel the agonies of the prisoners’ family members,” and express solidarity with them,” he added.